huggingface/optimum-habana/examples/sentence-transformers-training/nli/readme.md

 | An older and younger man smiling.                                  | Two men are smiling and laughing at the cats playing on the floor. | neutral       |
 | A man inspects the uniform of a figure in some East Asian country. | The man is sleeping.                                               | contradiction |

 We format AllNLI in a few different subsets, compatible with different loss functions.
-See for example the [triplet subset of AllNLI](https://huggingface.co/datasets/sentence-transformers/all-nli/viewer/triplet).
+See [triplet subset of AllNLI](https://huggingface.co/datasets/sentence-transformers/all-nli/viewer/triplet) as example.

 ## SoftmaxLoss